Naga-Git-123/Test_Repository/README.md

 ## Purpose

-Sample website with plenty of files for demos
+Sample website with plenty of files for demos.
+Main prurpose is to provide training

+##Deplojyment

+This is a simple web project, deployment can be done on web server Last added to check p4merge.